Petri-Net Assignment

 • (6%) Fairness:

-• Argue convincingly that you've implemented "true" fairness.
+• Argue convincingly that you've implemented fairness.

 • Your argument may consist of examples, queries, logical statements...